-Where appropriate possible measures should be taken to improve access routes between quarries and, the primary road network, and major rail or ship loading points and to maximise the use of CD&EW.
+Where appropriate possible measures should be taken to improve access routes between quarries and, the primary road network, and major rail or ship loading points.

 5. Denbighshire

 For confidentiality reasons it has been necessary to combine Denbighshire and Flintshire as far as sand and gravel are concerned.